how to become a content creator

 Step 3: Choose Your Social Stage

 Not every platform’s your jam.
 YouTube’s my dream for recipe deep-dives, TikTok’s quick hacks (30-second omelet flip!), Instagram’s photo heaven—think drool-worthy food shots.
 Blogs?
-Bonus real estate to own your space long-term—dive into [Your Blog Article] for that.
+Bonus real estate to own your space long-term.
+Social media algorithms are unpredictable.
+To truly monetize like a business, you need a platform you control.
+I’ve broken down the exact technical setup I used for Herbs & Garlic in this 20-minute Setup Guide.

-Match your style: short and punchy for TikTok, cinematic for YouTube, visual for Insta.
-Set up profiles with one handle—mine’s food-obsessed everywhere.
+Match your style: short and punchy for Instagram, cinematic for YouTube, visual for Insta.
+Set up profiles with one handle—mine started with food-obsessed everywhere and now I have pivoted it to more travel & lifestyle.
 Add a bio that pops: “Burnt toast survivor sharing kitchen wins.”
-Gear up with my [Amazon Affiliate Link]—cheap mics and lights to start.

 Tip: Phone’s Your MVP

 No pro camera?
 Your phone’s fine—I filmed my first reel with an iPhone and a window’s light.
-Snag a tripod from my [Amazon Affiliate Link] for steady shots.
+Snag a tripod from my Amazon Gear for steady shots.
 It’s scrappy but works!

 Step 4: Plan Your Social Game